Hadrien-DELAITRE/vvaysseWS/README.md

     "port": 1234, // [integer] Port portion of the URL.
     "protocol": "http:", // [string] Protocol portion of the URL.
     "srcDir": "api", // [string] Url path of source API folder.
+    "prefix": "api", // [string] Prefix used for API URL path.
     "images": {
       // [string] Duration of images route cache ([length] [unit] as "10
       // minutes" or "1 day").
       "cache": "1 minute",
       // [string] Url path of portfolio images.
       "portfolioDirPath": "foo/bar/baz",
+      // [string] name of folder that will be created for resizer images script.
+      "resizerFolderName": "small"
     }
   },
   "www": {